miladgharibi/A-Blog-by-Django/README.md

 # A Webiste (weblog) that maded by __Django__
 -----
-Hi friends, this is a medium blog project, the backend of which is completely coded with Django, and I used Material Design for more beauty, and I put some screenshots here, I hope you like it.
+Hi friends, this is a medium blog project, the backend of which is completely coded with Django, and I used Material Design for more beauty, I hope you like it.

 ## License